stevecassidy/ald/python/README.txt

 (4) is the suffix to be appended to the SAMPA_Aus representation of each word that matches the regexes specified in (1) and (2)

+NOTE: for (3) and (4), one or more less-than characters ('<') can be placed at the beginning of the suffix.
+For each of these, one character will be deleted from the end of the word before the suffix (minus the '<' characters) is appended.
+For example, if the word is 'sky' and the suffix is '<ies', then the 'y' will be deleted to produce 'skies'.